-Note: Some public comments recognized that ICANN is counterparty to the Registry and Registrar contracts.
+Note: Some public comments recognized that ICANN is a party to the Registry Operator agreement and the Registrar Accreditation agreement.
 Consumer Trust will be based not only on industry participants and their activities within the market, but also on the behavior and operation of ICANN.
 Industry participants and consumers all need to be able to rely on the stable, secure and predictable governance of the critical internet functions that ICANN is responsible for overseeing.
 Thus ICANN’s performance in managing contract compliance will have an impact on Consumer Trust.
 Some ICANN compliance performance metrics may be worthy of inclusion in the overall metrics framework.

 Measures of Consumer Choice